edbzn/blog/content/blog/introducing-convoyr/index.md

 #### Monorepos style

-Technically we use both Nx and Lerna to manage the monorepos.
+Technically Convoyr uses both Nx and Lerna to manage the monorepos.
 The codebase is splitted in different libraries :

 - The Core which runs declared plugins and only depends on TypeScript and RxJS.
 - The Angular module which makes the glue with the framework.